prashant-659/Finance-Crunchy-Corner-Food-Power-BI-Project/README.md

 The data modeling phase was critical to this project, as I meticulously organized and separated columns into dimensions and fact tables to ensure the data was properly structured for analysis.
 This allowed for seamless relationship development and accurate insights.

 Using advanced DAX functions, I conducted financial analysis, Pareto analysis, and created dynamic visualizations to identify trends and support data-driven decision-making.
-This project highlights my skills in data modeling, financial analysis, and creating.
+This project highlights my skills in data modeling, financial analysis, and creating powerful visual tools for business optimization.

 **Link to the web app**:
 https://app.powerbi.com/groups/me/reports/49736f0f-b08f-40a1-99f5-85ec71d63056?ctid=7158f100-9188-4d39-a152-f7780b9cc57e&pbi_source=linkShare&bookmarkGuid=8389897f-beb0-4257-a349-93bbfe291cc0